sopel-irc/sopel.chat/_appendices/ircv3.md

 ## IRCv3.1
 ### Mandatory components
 #### Capability negotiation
-Capabilities can be requested by a module in its `setup` procedure, using `bot.cap_req`.
+Capabilities can be requested by a plugin in its `setup` procedure, using `bot.cap_req`.
 This function can also be used to require that a capability *not* be used, and will handle making sure that there is no conflict.
-If there is, an exception will be raised, and the module can decide whether to fail (and leave itself unloaded) or handle the problem gracefully.
+If there is, an exception will be raised, and the plugin can decide whether to fail (and leave itself unloaded) or handle the problem gracefully.

 #### `multi-prefix`
 From version 4.1.0, Sopel supports bitwise channel permissions. `bot.privileges` contains the privileges for each user in each channel.
 The privilege is a bitwise integer, which can be compared to constants for each known type of privilege.
 For example, `bot.privileges['#YourPants']['Embolalia'] & sopel.module.OP` will return `True` if Embolalia is an op in #YourPants.
 Using an inequality operator (e.g. `>=`) is often more useful in practice, as the above would return `True` only if Embolalia is reported as an op, but not if that user is an owner, despite that being a higher level.
 With `multi-prefix` enabled, the above would be `True` if Embolalia is an op, even if that user is also an owner, as this capability makes it easy for Sopel to recognize when a user has multiple levels.